Places That Will Take Care Of Your Pet If Something Happens To You

 Located in Virginia near the North Carolina state line, this sprawling farm specializes in long-term dog boarding.
 But Dancing Creek emphasizes that it’s no run-of-the-mill kennel.
 The owners live on the property and have handlers watching the dogs seven days a week.
 Your pooch will stay in an air-conditioned cabin, have access to large outdoor play areas daily, and enjoy some pampering thanks to the weekly warm lavender towel wipe down and massage.
 The lifetime care program requires a Trust, but they can talk you through your options.
 [Here’s how they describe it on their site.]

 Most of the places on this list care exclusively for dogs, but Pet Pride of New York is a cats-only sanctuary.
 The shelter is located on 15 acres of wooded property out in Victor, New York.
 Any cat staying there receives his or her own large cage with a litter box, water, toys, food, and bed.
-But they’ll also get let out each day to play -- and if they have pals on the premises, they’ll be let out together.
-To reserve a space for your feline, you’ll need to sign a contract pledging to set aside a certain dollar amount in your Will for the nonprofit.
-You peruse the fine print via this online copy.
+But they’ll also get let out each day to play — and if they have pals on the premises, they’ll be let out together.
+To reserve a space for your feline you must be a resident of New York upon your death, and you’ll need to sign a contract pledging to set aside a certain dollar amount in your Will for the nonprofit.

 This national nonprofit organization works with hospices, home health agencies, and hospitals to keep "patients and their pets together at a time when they need each other the most."
 They assist with pet care while patients are alive, and provide help with re-homing to ensure pets find new forever homes.
 Check out the video on their site explaining the inspiration behind Pet Peace of Mind's purpose.

 If you know of any places that care for pets after the owners pass, please let us know here.